 What are some best practices for creating a quality datafeed?

 Many affiliates rely heavily on merchant datafeeds to produce effective ads and power other tools that help them drive traffic and convert sales.
-Therefore, a high-quality datafeed can provide a significant boost to your affiliate program's ROI.
+Therefore, a high-quality datafeed can provide a significant boost to your affiliate program's ROI (Return On Investment).
 Here are a few tips on how to make your datafeeds as effective and useful to affiliates as possible:

 Include a Sale Price

 Many affiliates search for and display only products that are discounted from their normal retail price.
 Including a sale price will ensure that your products are not overlooked by those affiliates, as well as provide them with a competitive price to display to their viewers.

 Generally, it's a good idea to provide as many of the "optional" columns as you can in your datafeed.
 The more information is available to affiliates, the easier it is for them to build creative, targeted ads that are more likely to convert.
 GTIN/UPC are particularly useful additions, as they allow affiliates to compare products across datafeeds.